![]() |

 Tuesday 29th January 2013

-After reading the situation regarding City Park online and realising its history and the chances that it could be swallowed up, I put it on my must do list while visiting several clubs on a day out in Edinburgh.
-I'd had a good walk between Meadowbank, Hibernian and Craigroyston before taking a bus a bit of the way along Ferry Road.
+I'd had a good walk between Meadowbank, Hibernian and Craigroyston, going past where the famous Powderhall Stadium once stood, before taking a bus a bit of the way along Ferry Road.
 A hundred yards over the other side of the road from City Park was the home of Stewart's Melville Former Pupils Rugby Club with its fine stand.

-The iron gates to the park were locked but I could see along the side where the stand once stood, but was only replaced by portable buildings as a substitute.
-I walked round and managed to see through the wooden hoardings on Picton Drive looking down to the pitch from the top of the banking, which continued behind the goal.
-The railings around the overgrown but not unrepairable pitch remained.
+The iron gates to the park were locked, but I could see along the side where the stand once stood, which was replaced by portable buildings as a substitute.
+I walked round and managed to see through the wooden hoardings on Picton Drive, looking down to the pitch from the top of the banking, which continued behind the goal.

-City Park certainly looked a fine venue and oozed character, even in its dilapidated state.
-Reports said that the pitch very rarely flooded.
-It seemed such a shame that it was no longer in use and that the council seemed intent on allowing housing to replace it, especially when there were clubs playing in the city who could have really done with a compact specially designated football ground.
+It seemed such a shame that it was no longer in use and that the council seemed intent on allowing housing to replace it, especially when clubs that played in the city could have really done with a compact, specially designated football ground to call home.
+Alas, money won out in the end.

 No comments: